Applications for 2020 now open

 Join us for a special concert on September 05 at 18:00 in the Bundesverwaltungsgericht.

 We welcome students from no less than 26 countries to IMAL this year!

 We are very glad about the sponsorship of Ostdeutsche Sparkassenstiftung together with Sparkasse Leipzig!

 We are delighted to announce our new partnership with Tido!
 More information will follow during the Academy!

 Dear students, dear citizens of Leipzig!

 Welcome to the International Mendelssohn-Academy Leipzig!
-Inspiring master courses, exciting concerts and friendly encounters: Thanks to our outstanding professors, the third Academy, too, promises to become a special event not only for its participants, some of whom come from afar, but also for the audience from Leipzig.
+Inspiring master courses, exciting concerts and friendly encounters: Thanks to our outstanding professors, the fifth Academy, too, promises to become a special event not only for its participants, some of whom come from afar, but also for the audience from Leipzig.
 The young pianists have found their way to Leipzig from more than twenty different countries, united over all borders by their passionate dedication

 to piano play and music.